-BENEFITS OF MAKING CANDLES FROM SCRATCH
+BENEFITS OF CANDLE MAKING

 Aside from the romantic, meditative, therapeutic ambiance and pleasant scent they provide, a major benefit of DIY candles is that they are less expensive than store bought candles.
 Brand name candles are especially costly, but candles that are less harmful to health can be created for a fraction of retail prices.